 So this is what OVD-Info is now saying on Twitter:

-16. Retweeted 14 hrs14 hours ago All employees of the Anti-Corruption Fund were detained.
+- Retweeted Alexey Navalny Verified account @ Navalny14 hours ago All employees of the Anti-Corruption Fund were detained.
 This is the best estimate of their work.
 FBK does not give a quiet life to thieves.

 I find it just astonishing to be able to see into Russia like this.
 It’s not perfect, obviously, but all of these details would have before been completely inscrutable to me before: It’s a language I don’t know, written in an alphabet I can’t read.